oceanprotocol/ocean.py/READMEs/marketplace-flow.md

 ```

+As an alternative for publishing a NFT, a datatoken and a pool at once, you can use `create_nft_erc20_with_pool`.

 ## 4. Marketplace displays asset for sale

 Now, you're the Marketplace operator.
 Here's how to get info about the data asset.